jgstylez/meant2grow/docs/HOW_TO_ACCESS_PLATFORM_ADMIN.md

    - `bio`: `Platform administrator for Meant2Grow`
    - `createdAt`: Click the timestamp icon to set current time

-## Step 2: Log In to the Platform Admin Dashboard
+## Step 2: Log In to the Platform Operator Dashboard

 1. **Start your development server** (if not already running):
    ```bash